amitkaps/proposals/chatbot.md

 ### Detailed Abstract:

+In this workshop, the attendees will learn an introduction to deep learning for natural language processing - by building a chat-bot application.

 This will be an applied tutorial (more hands-on than theory).
 By the end of the tutorial, the attendees will have enough knowledge and confidence to build a chat bot end-to-end on their own.

 The workshop will cover the following: